About the Author of the Blogsite, Not the Author of the Bible::

 Also, he built altars in the [Lord’s] house, [where] the Lord had said, My Name shall be [here] in Jerusalem forever.
 And [Manasseh] built altars for all the [stars & constellations] of heaven in the 2 [courtyards] of the Lord’s] house.

 He [did] much evil in the sight of the Lord to provoke Him to anger.
-And he [put] a carved image, the idol [that] he had made, in the house of God, of which [the Lord] God had said to David & to Solomon, his son, In this house in Jerusalem, which I have chosen before all the tribes of Israel & I will put My Name [here] forever.
+And he [put] a carved image, the idol [that] he had made, in the house of God, of which [the Lord] God had said to David & to Solomon, his son, In this house & in Jerusalem, which I have chosen before all the tribes of Israel & I will put My Name [here] forever.

 [Manasseh] put captains of war in all the fenced cities of Judah.
-[Manasseh] took away the strange gods & the idol out of the [Lord’s] house & all the altars that he had built in the [mountain] of the [Lord’s] house & [threw] them out of the city.
+And [Manasseh] took away the strange gods & the idol out of the [Lord’s] house & all the altars that he had built in the [mountain] of the [Lord’s] house & [threw] them out of the city.

 So, Manasseh [died] & slept with his [forefathers.]
-They buried him in his own house & his son, Amon [ruled] in his place.
+They buried him in his own house & his son, Amon [ruled] in his [place.]
 Amon was 22 years old when he began to [rule] & he [ruled] 2 years in Jerusalem.
-[Amon] did [what] was evil in the sight of the Lord, [like] his father, Manasseh did.
+But [Amon] did [what] was evil in the sight of the Lord, [like] his father, Manasseh did.

 12/19/2023